collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Fetching from Origin Versus Pulling from a Fork

+There is another tricky issue.

-* The way that you fetch or pull a remote branch into your local folder and work on it is different depending on whether the branch was pushed to the origin or came from a fork.
+* The way that you fetch or pull a remote branch (feature branch or pull request branch) into your local folder and work on it is different depending on whether the branch was pushed to the shared repository or came from a fork.

+This is why the instructions for reviewing a pull request locally are different depending on whether the pull request was submitted from within the organization as "Shared Repository" Model or from the forked repo (remote branch) as "Fork and Pull" Model.

+Let me explain why.

 <!--
+Look for shared repository/original repository references

 We are going to be checking out remote branches as a regular maintainer and as a code reviewer.

-Regardless of whether a feature branch of pull request branch

-The set of instructions will be slightly different depending on whether the pull request was submitted from within the organization as "Shared Repository" Model or from the forked repo (remote branch) as "Fork and Pull" Model.
 -->

 </td></tr>